-During the reporting period, it is noted that most monitoring results were within their corresponding Action and Limit Levels, while only one result triggered the corresponding Action Level, and investigation was conducted accordingly.
-Based on the findings presented in Construction Phase Monthly EM&A Report No. 61, the case that triggered the corresponding Action Level was not related to the Project.
+During the reporting period, it is noted that most monitoring results were within their corresponding Action and Limit Levels, while some results triggered the corresponding Action or Limit Levels, and investigations were conducted accordingly.
+Based on the findings presented in Construction Phase Monthly EM&A Report Nos.
+65 and 66, the cases that triggered the corresponding Action or Limit Levels were not related to the Project.
 Hence, the Project did not introduce adverse impact to all water quality sensitive receivers.
 All required actions under the Event and Action Plan were followed.